Jason2Brownlee/blog/content/posts/post-work-people.md

 Wow.

-I learned a new word: "Rentiers".
+I learned a new word: "Rentier".

 > a person living on income from property or investments.

 That's me!

+The modern phrase would be [financially independent](https://en.wikipedia.org/wiki/Financial_independence) or FI.

 I've also mentioned to a few different people that I'm a "gentleman scientist", but that's not really true.

 I'm closer to "idle author" or "sabbatical-taker" or something.
+Chatgpt calls me a "_gentleman scholar_".
+I like it :)

 Years ago, I also used to dream (wish?)
 I was a medieval monk/scribe, illuminating manuscripts all day.
 Romanic ideas after reading books like [Anathem](https://www.goodreads.com/book/show/2845024-anathem) and [Name of the Rose](https://www.goodreads.com/book/show/119073.The_Name_of_the_Rose).